Your best bet to learn about the local scene is to stop in to the Whistle Stop Restaurant (33683 Highway 61 North; 651.345.5800).

 Frontenac Station developed into a solid, small community whose businesses served the local agricultural industry.
 By 1900, the village had a quarry, a grain elevator, a saloon, general stores, and blacksmiths.
 Stone from a nearby quarry was used in the construction of Cathedral of St. John the Divine in New York City.

 Frontenac Station is also home to the oldest government building in continuous operation in Minnesota.
 The Florence Town Hall was completed in 1875 and is still serving the local community.

-Florence Town Hall (33923 Highway 61 Blvd), built on a lot donated by Israel Garrard, has been used as focal point for the town’s business since it was completed in 1875; the interior has impressive details like maple floors, wainscoting, pieces of original furniture, and old voting booths.
+Florence Town Hall (33923 Highway 61 Blvd.), built on a lot donated by Israel Garrard, has been used as the focal point for the town’s business since it was completed in 1875; the interior has impressive details like maple floors, wainscoting, original furniture, and old voting booths.

 Heading upriver?
 Check out Wacouta.

 If you like the content at the Mississippi Valley Traveler, please consider showing your support by making a one-time contribution or by subscribing through Patreon.
 Book sales don’t fully cover my costs, and I don’t have deep corporate pockets bankrolling my work.
 I’m a freelance writer bringing you stories about life along the Mississippi River.
 I need your help to keep this going.
 Every dollar you contribute makes it possible for me to continue sharing stories about America’s Greatest River!